KxSystems/docs/docs/basics/application.md

 ## Infix application

-Operators, and some keywords and derived functions can also be applied infix.
+Operators, and some binary keywords and derived functions can also be applied infix.

 ```q
 q)2+3                           / operator